Introduction to P90x Yoga

 Most yoga teachers don’t encourage pupils to push themselves, but P90X yoga does (and for good reason).
 This is how accidents occur.

-Many yoga asanas require forward or backward bending, which, if done incorrectly, can put strain on joint stability, ligaments, and the backbone.
-If you do not practise the correct yoga stance, you may get hip joint problems.
+Many yoga asanas require forward or backward bending, which, if done incorrectly, can put a strain on joint stability, ligaments, and the backbone.
+If you do not practice the correct yoga stance, you may get hip joint problems.

 P90x Yoga Workout Modules

-Yoga X can be divided into four portions after a warm-up consisting of sun salutations, which are a series of positions strung together in a flowing sequence.
+Yoga X introduced by Tony Horton can be divided into four portions after a warm-up consisting of sun salutations, which are a series of positions strung together in a flowing sequence.

 Three moves to help you improve your proprioception and gain a better understanding of what your body can do in space.
 To put it another way, get ready to tumble.

-In floor work yoga pose you’ll move energy through the lower body in this floor-based sequence.
+In-floor work yoga poses you’ll move energy through the lower body in this floor-based sequence.

 Yoga Belly 7

-This section of Yoga X focuses solely on abs and core work, as if our abs and cores needed an extra workout.
+This section of Tony Horton Yoga X focuses solely on abs and core work as if our abs and cores needed an extra workout.

 P90x Yoga Workout Exercises